Asciotti/CourseProject/README.md

 >we're going to continue our discussion of web search. in the previous section, we talked about how to create a large index on using MapReduce on gfs. we want to see how we can improve ranking of pages on the web. the standard
 IR models can be applied here, but they aren't sufficient for the following reasons.

+Given the network we used, it was not possible to add any weighting/favoring towards generating sentences with the query word.